dark-matter08/dark-matter08/README.md

 ### Hi there, 👋 You can call me DarkMatter!

-- 🔭 I’m currently a 2nd year Masters Student at The Faculty of Engineering and Technology, University of Buea.
+- 🔭 I’m a degree holder at the Faculty of Engineering and Technology in the University of Buea
 - 🌱 I’m currently working on my thesis project with Machine Learning Python.
 - 🌱 I recently got into React/React-Native and i find it quite interesting.
 - 👯 I’m looking to collaborate on KivyMD projects (A framework for mobile app development with python).